 What Sontag did write is that the 9/11 attacks were comprehensible, that the terrorists had concrete reasons for doing what they did.
 Unfortunately, we have reached the point in public discourse where explaining someone's actions is considered to be tantamount to defending those actions.

-Fortunately, Sontag's New Yorker piece is still available on the magazine's web site, so readers can judge for themselves.
+Fortunately, Sontag's New Yorker piece is still available on the magazine's web site, so readers can .
 Indeed, her comments are so insightful that reading them today sends a chill down my spine.

 Hey Eric, it's Stupid to mention the most important Supreme Court case you (probably) never heard of.
 First, do you remember the history of the Eleventh Amendment to the Constitution?
 Way back in 1777 a British loyalist from South Carolina sold some goods to the state of Georgia.
 During the Revolutionary War Georgia passed a law extinguishing all legal claims of the loyalists.
 Undeterred, the man's estate went to federal court to collect.
 Georgia responded that the Constitution prohibited federal courts from hearing a lawsuit by an out-of-state resident against a state.
 When the federal court disagreed, all Hell broke loose.
 Georgia passed a law ordering anyone sent to collect on the judgment be hanged and buried without benefit of clergy!
 The rest of the nation had a similar reaction and swiftly passed the Eleventh Amendment to bar such suits.